caltechlibrary/newt/presentation3.md

 # Goal of Prototype 3: Questions to explore

-1. What should the default JSON data source be?
-  - continue with Postgres+PostgREST or simplify with Dataset+datasetd?
-2. Is generated TypeScript middleware the right fit?
+1. Is generated TypeScript middleware the right fit for a validation service?
-  - E.g. as a validation service, is Deno a reasonable dependency?
-3. Is Handlebars a good fit for managing data views and rendering HTML?
+2. Is Handlebars a good fit for managing data views and rendering HTML?
+3. Is Postgres+PostgREST the right JSON data source to focus on?

 # Changes from last prototype